-Our allowance for credit losses, including reserves for losses on commitments for lines of credit, totaled \$3.9 million at December 31, 2023, and \$3.8 million at December 31, 2022.
-As of December 31, 2023, and 2022, there were no loans past due 30 days.
-Our allowance for credit losses to total loans outstanding was 0.31% at December 31, 2023, and December 31, 2022.
+Our allowance for credit losses, including reserves for losses on commitments for lines of credit, totaled \$3.8 million at December 31, 2024, and \$3.9 million at December 31, 2023.
+As of December 31, 2024, and 2023, there were no loans past due 30 days.
+Our allowance for credit losses to total loans outstanding was 0.30% at December 31, 2024, and 0.31% at December 31, 2023.

 Management's determination of the adequacy of the allowance for credit losses requires the use of judgment and estimates that may change in the future.
 Some factors considered by management in determining the adequacy of the allowance include: detailed reviews of individual loans; gross and net charge-offs in the current year; historical loss levels; past due and non-accruing loans; collateral values of properties securing loans; types of loans and risk profiles; and management's analysis of current economic conditions and the resulting impact on the loan portfolio.
 Changes in the factors used by management to determine the adequacy of the allowance, or the availability of new information, could cause the allowance for credit losses to be increased or decreased.
 In addition, bank regulatory agencies, as a part of their examination process, may require that additions be made to the allowance for credit losses based on their judgment and estimates.
-On January 1, 2023, the Bank adopted ASU 2016-13 - Measurement of Credit Losses on Financial Instruments, and based on management's evaluation, there was no need for a one-time transition amount.
-The adoption of CECL did not have a material impact on the Bank's regulatory capital ratios.